JWKennington/sgnl/docs/install.md

 The current dev environment is setup in 3 steps:

-1. (Optional) Create an environment with one of the following options:
+1. (Optional) Prepare an environment with one of the following options:
     - Writable singularity container
     - Conda environment
 2. Clone the repos
 3. Install the packages

-## Prepare Isolated Python Environment
+## Prepare Environment

 ### Prepare a Writable Singularity Container